"The enemy of my enemy is my friend."

 An Enemy Mine is a scenario where foes must work together to achieve a common goal.
-Note that this is different from Villain Team-Up or Legion of Doom: although all three involve two parties working together to achieve a common goal, this trope usually involves two rivals that have opposing views (such as being good vs being evil) while the latter two involves characters that share similar views (such as both of them are evil), though they don't necessarily like each other.
+(The trope name comes from one particularly famous example.)
+Note that this is different from Villain Team-Up or Legion of Doom: although all three involve two parties working together to achieve a common goal, this trope usually involves two rivals/enemies that have opposing views (such as being good vs being evil) while the latter two involves characters that share similar views (such as both of them are evil), though they don't necessarily like each other.

 This type of team-up usually starts with the villain coming to the hero's aid, usually saying that a certain threat is a danger to them both, or "No one kills you but me!" when they save the hero from certain doom.
 May arise from a Mexican Standoff.
 After the team-up, the villain will usually let the hero live for now because they were so useful, so everything can return to status quo.

 Frequently, if it is a goodie-baddie partnership, the baddie will look for opportunities to pull something that gets them a profit (or, in the case of really bad baddies, allows them to stab the goodie in the back).
 If the villain doesn't betray the hero right away, but there is still animosity between them while they are working together, then you have Teeth-Clenched Teamwork.
-If the Status Quo is not maintained there could be a creep towards Friendly Enemy status.
+If the Status Quo is not maintained, there could be a creep towards Friendly Enemy status.
 Can become a Heel–Face Revolving Door if it happens more than once.

 Sometimes the baddie is more the hero's Worthy Opponent than a villain and the external threat will be truly evil.
 In this case, the hero will recognize that the third party is the bigger/more dangerous threat and the Worthy Opponent will be offended that the third party intruded on a 'private game'.
-Afterwards it's a pity to see them go back to their old rivalry, because together they're an unstoppable fighting force.
+Afterwards, it's a pity to see them go back to their old rivalry, because together they're an unstoppable fighting force.
 (If they don't, they've become Fire-Forged Friends.)

 Finally, this is an opportunity to show the villains as being more competent than they typically are.
 While they're defeated by the heroes week after week, the bad guys can actually contribute to the defeat of whatever threat they're teaming up with the heroes against.

-Obviously, beware spoilers.
+Obviously, beware unmarked spoilers.

-- Anime and Manga
+- Anime & Manga

 - Comic Books